urbanware-org/wideredist/README.md

 }
 ```

 When finished, you can test if the web server works by opening a browser and navigating to the corresponding URL, for example `http://192.168.2.1:8080`.
-You should see an index page with the heading `Index of /` there.
+You should see a typical index page with the heading `Index of /` there.

 #### *WiDeRedist* script and config

 As **root**, create the directory `/opt/wideredist` and copy the `wideredist.sh` as well as `wideredist.conf` there.
 The script should already be executable.
-If not, run the following command to set the executable flag:
+If not (for whatever reason), run the following command to set the executable flag:

 ```bash
 chmod +x /opt/wideredist/wideredist.sh